terotests/Ranger/README.md

 to binary using Go target.

 The target languages suppoerted currently are `JavaScript`, `Java 7`, `Go`, `Swift 3`, `PHP` and To some extent C++.
-There is planned support for `C#` and `Scala` and possibility to inculde Kotlin is considered.
+There is planned support for `C#` and `Scala` and possibility of including Kotlin is considered.

 The applications or modules compiled using Ranger can be integrated to various target platforms using custom operators and system classes with native API's.